jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

 * In other words, this loop will run 10 times
     * ``0 -- 9``

 Comparison of For to While
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-* It may be useful to show the comparison of a for loop to a while loop
+* It may be useful to show the comparison of a for loop to a while loop in Java

 .. code-block:: Java
     :linenos: